gbenga007/SP22-Lab3/README.md

 		2. Deletion by specifying the index, and handling the head, tail, or anything in between.
 			- Specify an integer.
 			- Delete the student node at the given integer.
 			- Prove the student was deleted inside the method.
-You may achieve this with a `printf` statement.
+You may achieve this with an `std::cput` statement.
 		3. Deletion of all items in the list.
 		4. Add at end by specifying a student struct.
 		5. Insertion by specifying the index and student struct.
 This will not insert at the end.